 Committee of Review Report and Recommendations

-The Saskatchewan government establishes a WCB Committee of Review (COR) every four years.
+The Saskatchewan government establishes a committee of review (COR) within five years after the Minister has received the previous COR report.
 Our principal customers – workers and employers – are represented on each Committee.
 The Committee may inquire into any and all aspects of the WCB’s operations.
 The Committee of Review can recommend amendments to legislation, or changes to the WCB’s policies or practices.

 2015 Committee of Review